Pa1mantri/RISC-V_HDP/README.md

 Week-3 Selecting an application, write a C code demonstrating its functionality, and subsequently include inline assembly code within the same file to access hardware resources.

 Week-4 Generating the Optimised RTL logic specific to the C program and testbench using ChipCron tool.

+Week-5 GLS Simulation and synthesis of the generated RTL.